European Academy of Sciences and Arts

 The EASA is now headed by President Klaus Mainzer, TUM Emeritus of Excellence at the Technical University of Munich and Senior Professor at the Carl Friedrich von Weizsäcker Center of the University of Tübingen.

-It is unrelated to and should not be confused with a different, highly controversial, and less well-established academy, the Belgium-based European Academy of Sciences.
+It is unrelated to and should not be confused with the Belgium-based European Academy of Sciences (EURASC).

 It is a member of the InterAcademy Partnership.
 Its activities have included a collaboration with the Latvian Academy of Sciences: the European-Latvian Institute for Cultural and Scientific Exchange (EUROLAT), founded in 1993.

 History

-The origins date back to a scientific working group with the Salzburg cardiac surgeon Felix Unger, the Archbishop from Vienna Franz König and the political scientist and philosopher Nikolaus Lobkowicz.
-On 7 March 1990, the academy was officially founded in Salzburg, where the academy is still located until today.
+The origins date back to a scientific working group with the Salzburg cardiac surgeon Felix Unger, the archbishop from Vienna Franz König and the political scientist and philosopher Nikolaus Lobkowicz.
+On 7 March 1990, the academy was officially founded in Salzburg, where the academy is still located today.

 The Festive Plenary of the European Academy of Sciences and Arts takes place annually with the festive admission of new members in Salzburg.
 On the occasion of the 25th- and 30th- anniversary the celebrations took place with the Federal Presidents of Austria and other Presidents of European countries.
 Other Protectors (national patrons) of the academy are King Philippe of Belgium, Borut Pahor (State President of Slovenia), Gjorge Ivanov (State President of Macedonia) and since 12 June 2018 Austrian Federal President Alexander Van der Bellen.
-Past Protektors are i. a. the former EU Commission President and Prime Minister of Luxembourg Jacques Santer, the former King of Spain Juan Carlos I and the former EU Commission President and Italian Prime Minister Romano Prodi.
+Past Protectors include the former EU Commission President and Prime Minister of Luxembourg Jacques Santer, the former King of Spain Juan Carlos I, and the former EU Commission President and Italian Prime Minister Romano Prodi.

 Vision and membership

 The European Academy of Sciences and Arts is politically independent and financed by donations, private sponsors and public institutions.
 The activities of the academy do not aim at financial profit.
-The academy is a forum of scholars who take up interdisciplinarily and trannsdisciplinarily scientific topics with societal impact.
-In 2020, the academy had round about 2000 members worldwide, including 34 Nobel Prize Laureates.
-These are respected and recommended scientists and artists, among them 37 nobel prize laureats.
-The membership can be awarded following suggestions of their members.
+The academy is a forum of scholars who take up interdisciplinarily and transdisciplinarily scientific topics with societal impact.
+Since 2020, the academy had circa 2000 academicians worldwide.
+These are respected and recommended scientists and artists, among them 38 Nobel Prize Laureates.
+New members are considered following nominations from existing members.
 The Senate decides on admission on the basis of recommendations of the nomination commission.
 The membership is considered as distinction of the merits in science and society.

-Famous members of the academy are i. a. the economist Hans-Werner Sinn, Michail Gorbatschow (Nobel Peace Prize), the artist Jenny Holzer and Pope em.
+Members are entitled to use the postnominal, MEASA.
+Famous members of the EASA include the economist Hans-Werner Sinn, Michail Gorbatschow (Nobel Peace Prize), the artist Jenny Holzer, and Pope em.
 Benedict XVI.

 Current members who are Nobel Prize Laureates are as follows.